- What is an editorial calendar? Definition & purpose

 - Disadvantages: limited when it comes to CMS integration and short on features specific to editorial and communications needs, but typically a huge step forward compared to paper.

-- Who should use it: Small to mid-sized and/or distributed teams with limited call for publishing-specific features.
+- Who should use it: Small to mid-sized and/or distributed teams with a limited call for publishing-specific features.
 Often a good step up from paper-based editorial calendars.

 - Calendar tools integrated with publishing software suites and content management systems.
 Countless software suites for newsrooms, editorial departments, content marketers and communications departments offer integrated editorial calendar modules